abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authexternal.md

 ## Facebook OAuth
 Facebook's OAuth is supported for authentication.

 ### Facebook Application
-Create your Facebook Application credentials and set the credentials for Facebook Authentification API
+Create your Facebook Application credentials and set them for the Facebook authentication API:

 ```json
 'facebook': {